Waste minimisation: Industries

-In industry, using more efficient manufacturing processes and better materials generally reduces the production of waste.
+In industry, using more efficient manufacturing processes and better materials generally reduces waste production.
 The application of waste minimisation techniques has led to the development of innovative and commercially successful replacement products.

 Waste minimisation efforts often require investment, which is usually compensated by the savings.
 However, waste reduction in one part of the production process may create waste production in another part.

-Overpackaging is excess packaging.
+Overpackaging is the use of excess packaging.
 Eliminating it can result in source reduction, reducing waste before it is generated by proper package design and practice.
-Use of minimised packaging is key to working toward sustainable packaging.
+The use of minimised packaging is key to working toward sustainable packaging.